 - Accommodate the necessary poultry equipment and other facilities.

 Do not make rushed decisions when it comes to establishing your chicken coop.
-Take your time to evaluate all important considerations as this will enable you to avoid additional redesigning expenses in the near future.
+Take time to evaluate all critical considerations, as this will enable you to avoid additional redesigning expenses shortly.

 I always advise beginner farmers to learn through farm visits.
 I wrote an article on five ways to learn poultry farming.
-Visit a poultry farmer in your neighborhood as this will help you a lot with discovering what to or not do.
+Visit a poultry farmer in your neighborhood, as this will help you discover what to or not do.
 Further tips on how to

 I found this YouTube video very insightful.